fabianishere/nitrogen/README.md

-Phosphor
+Carbon
 ========
-Phosphor is a lightweight webframework written in PHP.
+Carbon is a lightweight webframework written in PHP.

 ## License
 See LICENSE